berrym/libbst/README.md

 ## Description

-A simple library for binary search trees written in C. Some demo programs are provided to show the library in use.
+A simple library for AVL binary search trees written in C. Some demo programs are provided to show the library in use.

 ## Getting Started